avaframe/AvaFrame/docs/moduleCom7Regional.rst

     mergeTypes = pfv # Available options: [ppr|pfv|pft|pta|FT|FV|P|FM|Vx|Vy|Vz|TA]
     mergeMethod = max  # Available options: [max|min|mean|sum|count]

-Produces merged rasters of all peakFile results found within the avalanche directories, for each ``mergeTypes`` and ``mergeMethod``configured, in
+Produces merged rasters of all peakFile results found within the avalanche directories, for each ``mergeTypes`` and ``mergeMethod`` configured, in ``<avalancheDir>/com7Regional/mergedRasters/``.
-``<regionalDir>/Outputs/com7Regional/mergedRasters/``.

 Individual outputs
 ^^^^^^^^^^^^^^^^^^
-After running com7 with the given module (e.g. :ref:`com1DFA <com1DFA>`), the standard output is located within each of the avalanche directories within e.g.
+After running com7 with the given module (e.g. :ref:`com1DFA <com1DFA>`), the standard output is located within each of the avalanche directories within e.g. ``<avalancheDir>/com7Regional/<avalancheDir>/Outputs/com1DFA``.
-``<regionalDir>/<avalancheDir>/Outputs/com1DFA``.
 Additionally, com7 provides the option of aggregating all output peakFiles and tSteps results into a single directory for easier management, either through copying or moving the files after an executed run.

 Configure in ``com7RegionalCfg.ini`` (or local):